Flip-flops Causing You Pain? Protect Your Feet This Summer!

 Who doesn’t love flip-flops?
 They come in a rainbow of fun colors and designs.
 They’re cheap, easy to slip on, and perfect for summer lounging.

 But watch your step, beach baby!
-Your flip-flops could be causing major stress and injury to your feet.
+Your flip-flops could cause foot pain, ankle sprains, and even stress fractures!

 Read on for some hot tips for wearing your flips!

 The skin on your feet, usually protected by socks and shoes, is more susceptible to sunburns than other tougher areas of your body.
-And the friction caused by the toe thong could irritate the skin and cause painful, ugly blisters.
+And the friction caused by the toe strap can irritate the skin and cause painful, ugly blisters.

 That flat piece of rubber that makes the bottom of the “shoe”?
-It’s not supporting your foot at all, and you’re overworking your foot’s tendons and ligaments.
-What’s wrong with that, you might ask?
+The lack of arch support and shock absorption means it’s not supporting your foot at all, and you’re overworking your foot’s tendons and ligaments.

 If you simply must wear flip-flops, there are some ways you can minimize your risk of injury.